Structured Data Schema for AI Search Citation in 2026

 Why Structured Data Matters for AI Search in 2026

 AI search engines are built on retrieval-augmented generation (RAG).
 They retrieve snippets from indexed pages, then generate answers.
 If your page has clear schema, the retriever pulls your content first.
-Here's why that matters:
+According to a 2025 Gartner report, pages with comprehensive schema markup are 1.8 times more likely to appear in AI-generated summaries.

 • Higher precision in answers: AI models use schema to extract exactly the right data point.
 For example, a HowTo schema tells the AI where the steps are and how many there are.
+A FAQPage schema gives direct question-answer pairs that match the format of conversational AI outputs.

 • Direct citation attribution: When ChatGPT cites a source, it often pulls the page title, date, and author from schema markup.
 Without it, your citation might be generic or missing.

-To fully prepare your site for AI search, you need a comprehensive Generative Engine Optimization (GEO) strategy โ€” and schema is the bedrock.
+To fully prepare your site for AI search, you need a comprehensive generative engine optimization strategy — and schema is the bedrock.
+For a deeper dive into how this fits into your overall approach, see our local service business growth engine explained guide.

 Practical How-To: Implementing Schema for AI Citation